 As early on as 1994, the International Avenue BRZ has worked to improve the urban landscape, with the installation of benches and trash receptacles to create a better pedestrian environment.

 We realized that the area was mainly designed for vehicular traffic and was not welcoming to other users.
 The strategy was to have a number of short-term improvement projects to enhance the area.
 This included development of the mini-park at 3111 17 Ave SE named Unity Park, and the over 300 trees planted between 1998 – 2000 under the Putting the Forest in Forest Lawn program throughout the 17th Avenue SE area.

 To ensure the longevity of trees, special pits were designed to ensure the maximum amount of soil for the benefit of life of the trees.
-This innovative work is now standard City policy pioneered right here in IA.
+This innovative work is now standard City policy pioneered right here on International Avenue.

 The BRZ along with the community worked with the City of Calgary to develop a corridor strategy for International Avenue after in 2007-2010.

 Vision and guiding principles include: